in-toto/in-toto/demo-opensuse/README.md

 # should output 0
 ```

+### Wrapping up
+Congratulations!
+You have completed the in-toto opensuse demo!

+Your package can now be installed in openSUSE systems.
+Instructions to do so can be found here https://software.opensuse.org//download.html?project=home%3A$username&package=connman (replace $username in url with actual username).
+If in-toto was integrated with Open Build System and `zypper`, testing and packaging step would be done on Open Build System.
+In-toto meta data would be hosted on http://download.opensuse.org/repositories/home:/$username/ (replace $username in url with actual username) along with the build RPMs. `zypper` would download and verify in-toto metadata along with the downloaded RPMs.

+This exercise shows a very simple case in how in-toto can protect the different steps within the software supply chain.
+More complex software supply chains that contain more steps can be created in a similar way.
+You can read more about what in-toto protects against and how to use it on [in-toto's Github page](https://in-toto.github.io/).

 ### Clean up
 We will delete the connman package from your home project now.
 ```